‘Develop a passion for learning. If you do, you will never cease to grow’ Anthony J. D’Angelo

 At Attenborough School, we acknowledge reading and writing as the key to learning.
 We strive for our learners to be fluent readers who can make meaning of a range of texts, as well as confident and capable writers and articulate speakers.
 Reading is at the heart of everything we do, and we aspire for our pupils to develop a love of reading.
 Our goal is for all our learners to be equipped with the necessary skills to write grammatically correctly; we also encourage them to be creative and through a range of texts, use their imagination to convey what’s in their head onto to paper and to do this effectively.
 As well as this, we inspire our learners to write for impact and audience, through purposeful and engaging practices fostered within meaningful learning experiences.

 ‘Reading is the gateway that makes all learning possible’ Barak Obama

 We promote enjoyment of reading through effective instruction of fluency and comprehension skills, so that Attenborough readers can access a range of texts with confidence now and in the future.
-Attenborough readers are equipped with the transferable skills that acknowledge reading as the friend to all other subjects and the master skill in learning.

 In the Early Years Foundation Stage and Key Stage 1, we follow the ‘Letters and Sounds’ programme of synthetic phonics, published by the Department for Education.
 Letters and Sounds is an effective synthetics phonics programme, which combined with excellent pedagogy, ensures that our young learners are able to read and spell words with fluency and confidence.
 It builds on children’s speaking and listening skills and prepares them for learning to read by developing their phonic knowledge.